ChrisRu/logik/README.md

 ### Tech stack

 The tech stack for this app is just Vue 3 with TypeScript and SCSS.
+The entire playground is based on SVG.

 Vite is used as dev server.